The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales

-with $x$ constant, $H\in\mathcal{A}$ and $C\geq 0$ an adapted and nondecreasing c\`adl\`ag process with $C_0=0$ if and only if
+with $x$ constant, $H\in\mathcal{A}$ and $C\geq0$ an adapted and nondecreasing c\`adl\`ag process with $C_0=0$ if and only if

-In this case, $x=\sup_{Q\in\mathcal{M}_{sup}(S)}E^Q[f]$ is the minimum amount of initial capital for which there exist $H\in\mathcal{A}$ and $C\geq 0$ an adapted and nondecreasing c\`adl\`ag process with $C_0=0$ such that \eqref{supereplieq} holds. \end{teor} \begin{proof} This follows directly from Corollary \ref{thesetps}, Example 2.2, Example 4.1 and Proposition 4.1 in \cite{follmerkramkov}. \end{proof} Before we give an analogous result regarding perfect replication of contingent claims, we present some examples of contingent claims that cannot be super-replicated under short sales prohibition. \begin{example} This example illustrates how, under certain market hypotheses, it is possible to explicitly exhibit a payoff that cannot be super-replicated without short selling.
+In this case, $x=\sup_{Q\in\mathcal{M}_{\mathrm{sup}}(S)}E^Q[f]$ is the minimum amount of initial capital for which there exist $H\in\mathcal{A}$ and $C\geq0$ an adapted and nondecreasing c\`adl\`ag process with $C_0=0$ such that (\ref{supereplieq}) holds. \end{teor} \begin{pf} This follows directly from Corollary \ref{thesetps} in this paper and Examples~2.2, 4.1 and Proposition 4.1 in \cite{follmerkramkov}. \end{pf} Before we give an analogous result regarding perfect replication of contingent claims, we present an example of a contingent claim that cannot be super-replicated under short sales prohibition. \begin{example} This example illustrates how, under certain market hypotheses, it is possible to explicitly exhibit a payoff that cannot be super-replicated without short selling.
 Suppose that $S$ is of the form $S=\mathcal {E}(R)$.
 Suppose that $R$ is a continuous $P$-martingale such that $R_0=0$ and there exist $\varepsilon,C>0$ such that $P(\varepsilon\leq [R,R]_T\leq C)=1$.
 Let $f=\exp(-R_T)$.
 We have, by Novikov's criterion (see Theorem III-45 in \cite{protter}) and by Girsanov's theorem (see Theorem III-40 in~\cite{protter}), that for every $\alpha>0$, $\frac {dQ^{\alpha}}{dP}=\mathcal{E}(-\alpha R)_T$ defines a measure $Q^{\alpha }\in\mathcal{M}_{\mathrm{sup}}(S)$.
 Additionally,